EMOVA: Empowering Language Models to See, Hear and Speak with Vivid Emotions: Training Omni-modal LLMs

-To achieve the omni-model alignment, it is ideal to utilize large-scale omni-modal image-text-speech data, which, however, is either without reach due to copyright~\citep{nagrani2022learning} or limited in the quality~\citep{miech19howto100m}.
-An alternative is to use existing image-text data with TTS-synthesized speeches, which is not only computationally expensive but also hampers data diversity, as most TTS tools generate speech in similar patterns.
-Recent works~\citep{chen2024internvlscalingvisionfoundation,fu2024vitaopensourceinteractiveomni} choose to integrate the speech modality into a well-structured VLLM via a sequential training manner with \textbf{bi-modal} alignment datasets.
-However, the relationships between different modalities and how to effectively leverage multiple bi-modal alignment datasets remain an open question.
+To achieve omni-model alignment, it is ideal to use large-scale \textit{omni-modal image-text-speech} data, which, however, is either without reach due to copyrights~\citep{nagrani2022learning} or limited in quality~\citep{miech19howto100m}.
+An alternative is to use the existing image-text data with the TTS-synthesized speeches, which is not only computationally expensive but also hampers data diversity, as most TTS tools generate speeches in similar patterns.
+Recent works~\citep{chen2024internvlscalingvisionfoundation,fu2024vitaopensourceinteractiveomni} choose to integrate the speech modality into a well-structured VLLM via a \textit{sequential} training manner with \textit{bi-modal} alignment data. \textit{However, the relationships among modalities and how to effectively leverage multiple bi-modal alignment datasets remain unclear. }